-Carmen Alana Tibbets' Agosia Arts //Spring 2018
+Carmen Alana Tibbets' Agosia Arts //Summer 2018

 I grew up in rural New Mexico, south of Albuquerque, and learned to sew in Home Ec. classes and from family members.
 I’ve always felt an affinity for nature and decided to study microbiology and biochemistry at New Mexico State University.
 I went to graduate school at Arizona State University, where I worked with endangered species of native fishes, splitting my time between the genetics lab, work out in the field, and the sewing machine.
 I eaarned a Ph.D. in Biology and also managed to start a quilting guild at the university.